NalinDalal/NalinDalal/README.md

 What makes me different?
 I just want to solve problems that people actually care about and helps the human, and technology is providing me that way.

-My open source work isn’t just about shipping code; it’s about growing communities and empowering others to succeed.
+If you’re looking for someone to hire, let’s talk, surely I will learn a thing or two from you.

-If you’re looking for someone who combines technical depth with vision, resilience, and heart, let’s talk.
 I’m here to build things that matter, with people who care.

 ---